lorin/booknotes/How-To-Read-A-Book.md

    (p76)
    Enumerate its major parts in their order and relation, and outline these parts as you have outlined the whole (p95, p163).
-4. Define the problem or problems the author is trying to solve. (p92, p163) Define the problem or problems the author is trying to solve. (p95).
+4. Define the problem or problems the author is trying to solve. (p92, p95, p163)

 ### II.
 Interpreting a book's contents